-- 4.3.1 Competitors wear shorts and matching short-sleeved shirts or one-piece, short-sleeved outfits.
-Bare midriff uniforms are prohibited.
-Jeans or sweat suits may be substituted in local competitions.
-All members of a relay team must wear identical outfits. - 4.3.2 Helmets with the ANSI Z90.4, SNELL Bicycle standard, American Society for Testing and Materials (ASTM) standard F-1447 and/or CPSC Standard (Consumer Product Safety Commission bike helmet standard) are required to be worn by all speed skaters at all speed skating competitions..
+- 4.2.3 Helmets with the ANSI Z90.4, SNELL Bicycle standard, American Society for Testing and Materials (ASTM) standard F-1447 and/or CPSC Standard (Consumer Product Safety Commission bike helmet standard) are required to be worn by all speed skaters at all speed skating competitions..
 Proper, safe positioning of helmets on the head will be strictly enforced.
 Helmets must not be worn on the back of the head, but rather positioned forward, with the front of the helmet slightly above the eyebrows.
-Helmets must remain on and securely fastened while on the field of play. - 4.3.3 Skaters will be issued two cloth or paper numbers.
+Helmets must remain on and securely fastened while on the field of play. - 4.2.4 Skaters will be issued two cloth or paper numbers.
 One number will be placed on the back with the other number placed on the left hip.
 At the discretion of the Technical Delegate or Competition Manager, a helmet number will be optional.
 Members of a relay team will be issued separate matching numbers for that event (i.e., all members of a team will wear number 3).
-Color-coded armbands, helmet covers or vests may be used in addition to numbers to help identify relay partners. - 4.3.4 A starter gun is optional.
-When a starter gun is not available, a whistle is acceptable.
+Color-coded armbands, helmet covers or vests may be used in addition to numbers to help identify relay partners. - 4.2.5 A electric start pistol is optional.
+When a electric start pistol is not available, a whistle is acceptable.
 For the Starting procedure, the starter judge gives the command by saying "IN POSITION".
 After all of them are ready on the line, the start signal can be give.
 False starts will require a restart.
 Standing or track starts may be used.
-For hearing impaired athletes, dropping a hand or flag shall accompany the sound of the gun. - 4.3.5 If the skater wears glasses, that skater must wear an eyeglass strap. - 4.3.6 No gum or jewelry allowed on the Field of Play.
-Wrist guards and knee pads are optional, but may be recommended for some skaters
+For hearing impaired athletes, dropping a hand or flag shall accompany the sound of the electric start pistol. - 4.2.6 If the skater wears glasses, that skater must wear an eyeglass strap. - 4.2.7 No gum or jewelry allowed on the Field of Play.
+Wrist guards and knee pads are required.